 CHEYENNE LEDGER BOOK ONLINE!

 Online at Plains Ledger Art (PILA), you can see this amazing, but fragile Ralph T. Coe Center collection ledger drawing book.
 Created in the 1880's, the ledger book features striking images of courting scenes, soldiers, and Cheyenne warriors - many who are identified by name glyphs!
 This is certainly a book of artistic and historical significance.

 Our sincerest gratitude goes out to the Plains Indian Art Project for making this possible — Thank you!

-The Ralph T. Coe Center for the Arts is a 501(c)(3) nonprofit organization.
+The Ralph T. Coe Center for the Arts is a private operating 501(c)(3) nonprofit organization.
 Contributions are tax deductible to the extent of the Internal Revenue Code.
-Please donate now online, or checks can be mailed to the Ralph T. Coe Center for the Arts 1590 B Pacheco Street, Santa Fe, NM 87505.
+Please donate online now, or checks can be mailed to the Ralph T. Coe Center for the Arts 1590 B Pacheco Street, Santa Fe, NM 87505.
 We thank you very much for your support.